roxana-lafuente/Docker-for-the-Absolute-Beginner/README.md

-# Docker-for-the-Absolute-Beginner
+# Docker for the Absolute Beginner
-Assignment from Udemy course "Docker for the Absolute Beginner"
+In this repository, you can find the assignment solution for the Udemy course "Docker for the Absolute Beginner".

+## Description
+This docker image is ready for you to start writing scripts in Python with Vim on Ubuntu.

+## How to use
+docker run -it rlafuente/python-vim-ubuntu